thejosmeister/SimsigTtTools/README.md

 customLocationLogic.py - handles custom sim location logic which is used when creating a TT from external data source common.py - contains some common code
 ```

+### Key Spec Files
+#### Source To XML TT Spec
+Location: spec_files/source_to_xml_tt_specs/{file_name}.yaml
+Purpose: Provides key properties for build a TT from source data
+Example File: example_source_to_tt_spec.yaml

+#### Train Categories Map
+Location: spec_files/categories/{file_name}.yaml
+Purpose: Used to set properties on each train that we write to a TT.
+Corresponds to Train Types in the in sim editor.
+Example File: default_categories_map.yaml

+#### Locations Map
+Location: location_maps/{sim_id}.txt
+Purpose: Used to map the location names in the sim (mostly TIPLOC codes) to readable names as well as the sim entry points.
+(This will be revamped in future for usability)
+Example File: newport.txt

+#### Custom Location Logic
+Location: spec_files/sim_custom_location_logic/{sim_id}.yaml
+Purpose: Some locations in each sim require specific paths, lines, plats to be set to make TT data valid.
+Example File: newport.yaml

 ## Main usages